filonico/filonico.github.io/_pages/outreach.md

   </details>
   <br>

   One of the webinar series that I care about the most, is the one <b>dedicated to PhD students and (very) early career researchers</b>, where I tried to give them the chance to talk about their research in a friendly environment, <b>away from the pressure of lab meetings and conferences</b>.
-The series, called "Young Scientists @BioPills – Giovani voci della ricerca", consists (at the moment) of four webinars held by four Italian PhD students:
+The series, called "<b>Young Scientists @BioPills – Giovani voci della ricerca</b>" (2026), consists (at the moment) of four webinars held by four Italian PhD students:

   <ol>
     <li>"<b>Alla scoperta di bradipi, formichieri e armadilli, tra paleontologia e biologia</b>" [All about sloths, anteaters and armadillos: a biological and paleontological perspective].
 By Mattia Paparo, PhD student at the Universidade Federal do Rio Grande do Sul (Brasil).</li>
     <li>"<b>Organi complessi in evoluzione: lezioni sul sistema digerente dagli echinodermi</b>" [Evolution of complex organs: lessons on the digestive system from echinoderms].
 By Lorenza Maria Rusciano, PhD student at the Stazione Zoologica Anton Dohrn in Naples (Italy).</li>
     <li>"<b>Lost in pollination: impatti invisibili sulle api</b>" [Lost in pollinations: invisible threats to the bees].
 By Manuel Roppo Valente, post-graduate reserachers at the Università degli Studi di Torino (Italy).</li>
-    <li>"<b>Il mondo invisibile che nutre il Piantea: microbi e futuro dell'agricoltura</b>" [Feeding our Planet: microbes and the future of agricolture].
+    <li>"<b>Il mondo invisibile che nutre il Pianeta: microbi e futuro dell'agricoltura</b>" [Feeding our Planet: microbes and the future of agricolture].
 By Beatruce Farda, (former) PhD student at the Università degli Studi dell'Aquila (Italy).</li>
   </ol>

   All the details can be found online on the dedicated <a href="https://www.biopills.net/young-scientists-biopills-giovani-voci-della-ricerca-i-edizione/" target="_blank">BioPills page</a>.